mitrejcevski/blog/content/about/_index.md

 ---
 title: "Hi, I'm Jov!"
 description: "I'm a software craftsman, currently focusing on Kotlin and Android.
-I help programmers start earning passive income out of their regular job."
+I help people become programmers & programmers start earning passive income out of their regular job."
 featured_image: '/images/theme/side_background.jpg'
 ---
 #### *A job is something you do.
 A profession is part of who you are.*